SKY (keyboard layout): Description

 The left hand is responsible for consonants, the right hand is for vowels.
-As a result, almost alternating left and right keying is possible like in Dvorak simplified keyboard.
+As a result, almost alternating left and right keying is possible like in Dvorak.

-The layout only has 30 keys so that you can type punctuation without changing keyboard layouts.
-The implementation is simple since you don’t have to press the shift key at the same time as your keystroke.
+The layout only has 30 keys, and since Japanese punctuation only requires full stops and commas, this means punctuation can be typed without changing keyboard layouts.
+In addition, the lack of capital letters in Japanese means implementation is simple, since users don't have to press the Shift key at the same time as another keystroke.
 It conserves keystrokes and also has a high ratio of hand alternation.
 It rarely requires the use of the same finger twice in a row in a vertical motion so more text can be input in the same amount of time.